gifton/Agentic-Workflow/agentic-natural/examples-gallery.md

 ### Performance Critical
 ```
-agentic workflow for API endpoint with performance testing and metrics
+agentic natural for API endpoint with performance testing and metrics
 using Rust optimized for speed
 ```